Best Golf Stand Bags 2023

 Weight

-If it is going to be on your back and shoulders during the round, then it has to be light and it is important to realize that some models are lighter than others.
-That being said if you want heavier models or ones you can use on carts too, there are models designed for that.
+If a bag is going to be on your back and shoulders during the round, then it has to be light otherwise it can cause fatigue later in the round.
+It is important to realize that some models are lighter than others and while lighter is usually better, if you want heavier models (for most storage perhaps) or if you need a bag you can use on carts too, there are models designed for that.

 Comfort